Pops Mensah-Bonsu: Galatasaray (2013–2014)

 On 27 September 2013, Mensah-Bonsu signed with the Washington Wizards.
 However, he was later waived by the Wizards on 24 October 2013 after appearing in four preseason games.
 Four days later, he signed with Galatasaray Liv Hospital of Turkey for the 2013–14 season.
 On 31 October, he made his debut in a Euroleague game against Unicaja Málaga, in which he recorded 10 points and 11 rebounds.
 His time with the team was marred by an in-game fight with Olympiacos centre Mirza Begić on 28 November 2013.
 He was banned for three games and ordered fined €10,001.

 AEK Athens (2014–15)

 On 30 September 2014, Mensah-Bonsu joined with the Denver Nuggets training camp.
-However, the next day, he left the Nuggets due to personal reasons.
+However, the next day, he left the Nuggets for personal reasons.

 On 20 November 2014, Mensah-Bonsu signed with Hapoel Jerusalem of Israel for the 2014–15 season.
 On 23 December 2014, he parted ways with Hapoel after appearing in two league games and four Eurocup games.
 On 27 December 2014, he signed with AEK Athens for the rest of the 2014–15 Greek Basket League season.